Navigating Your Rights

 Sexual Assault Survivor Rights

-This act provides that sexual assault survivors retain these rights regardless of whether a criminal investigation or prosecution results or regardless if the survivor has previously waived any of these rights.
-A sexual assault survivor, for purposes of this act, is any person who is 14 years of age or older and who may be a victim of a sexual offense who presents themselves to an appropriate medical provider, law enforcement officer, prosecuting attorney, or court.
+This act provides that sexual assault survivors retain these rights regardless of whether a criminal investigation or prosecution results or regardless of whether the survivor has previously waived any of these rights.
+A sexual assault survivor, for purposes of this act, is any person who is 14 years of age or older and who may be a victim of a sexual offense who presents themselves to an appropriate medical provider, law enforcement officer, prosecuting attorney or court.

 Under this act, a sexual assault survivor has the right to: